Gaudreau powers Flames past Canadiens for 8th straight win

 Montoya had 33 stops.

-Calgary made it 4-0 on goals 26 seconds apart late in the second.
-Monahan fired in his team-leading 22nd goal after Stone's shot didn't get through.
-Then Ferland got his 14th goal, whipping a shot into the top corner.
+''They play well in their building and they've been rolling,'' Montoya said. ''The second period did us in, the three goals, so it's a tough one to swallow.''

 NOTES: Calgary's franchise record win streak is 10 in a row from Oct.
 14 to Nov.
 3, 1978, while the team was in Atlanta. ...
-Montreal's Claude Julien coached his 1,007th game, tying him with Jacques Demers for 25th on the NHL's career list.
+Julien coached his 1,007th game, tying him with Jacques Demers for 25th on the NHL's career list.

 UP NEXT